• Skip to primary navigation

 If you’re anything like me, dressings are often the best part of the salad – or at least it’s what I most look forward to!
 The right dressing can be the highlight of the salad or even get us to eat more veggies!

-Unfortunately, though, those commercial salad dressings we’ve come to love are USUALLY loaded with calories, fat, artificial colors and flavors, preservatives, and lots of other unhealthy ingredients.
+Unfortunately, though, those commercial salad dressings we’ve come to love are usually loaded with calories, oils, artificial colors and flavors, preservatives, and many other unhealthy ingredients… but not anymore!

 Let’s build a new habit of making your own salad dressing without oil alongside fresh, beautiful, and healthy salads.

 The good news is that it usually takes no more than 5 minutes to make your own homemade oil-free salad dressing – and you’ll probably save some money while you’re at it.
-With the tips and instructions below, making fresh oil-free salad dressings will be old hat in no time!
+With the tips and instructions below, creating fresh, oil-free salad dressings will be a breeze in no time!

 Salad DRESSINGS Without Oil IN JUST FIVE MINUTES!